Blue Suede Shoes: Elvis Presley rendition

 During the 1940s and 1950s, it was common to record and release cover versions of hit songs, often in different styles or genres.
 RCA Victor wanted to promote Elvis Presley as a rock-and-roll artist, and believed a Presley cover of "Blue Suede Shoes" could outsell the Perkins/Sun Records version, especially with RCA's larger share of distribution and radio contacts.
 Presley, who had been signed at Sun Records and knew Perkins and Phillips, was reluctant to record a competing version.
 He eventually agreed to record the song if the company would delay its release as a single.
-Presley's version features two guitar solos by Scotty Moore, with Bill Black on double bass and D.J.
+Presley's version, recorded at RCA Victor Studios in New York City, features two guitar solos by lead guitarist Scotty Moore, with Bill Black on double bass and D.J.
 Fontana on drums.

 According to Moore, when the song was recorded, "We just went in there and started playing, just winged it.
 Just followed however Elvis felt."
 According to reports confirmed by Sam Phillips, RCA Victor producer Steve Sholes agreed not to release Presley's version of the song as a single while Perkins' release was hot.
 Moore has said that Presley recorded the song to help out Perkins after his accident.
 "Elvis wasn't really thinking at that time that it was going to make money for Carl; he was doing it as more of a tribute type thing.
 Of course, Carl was glad he did.
 It really helped as his record started going down."

 Presley performed the song on national television three times in 1956.
 The first was February 11 on Stage Show.
 He also performed it again on his third appearance on Stage Show on March 17, and again on the Milton Berle Show on April 3.
 On July 1, Steve Allen introduced Presley on The Steve Allen Show.
 Presley, dressed in formal evening wear, said, "I think that I have on something tonight that's not quite right for evening wear," and showed the audience his blue suede shoes.

 "Blue Suede Shoes" was the opening track on the groundbreaking album Elvis Presley, which was released in March.
 RCA Victor released two other records with "Blue Suede Shoes" the same month: an extended play with four songs (RCA Victor EPA 747) and a double extended play with eight songs (RCA Victor EPB 1254).
 RCA Victor released the Presley version as a single on September 8, one of a number of singles RCA issued simultaneously, all culled from the album Elvis Presley.
 This single reached number 20, whereas Perkins' version had topped the chart.
-In 1999, Presley's version was certified as a gold record by the RIAA.
+In 1999, Presley's version was certified as a gold record by the Recording Industry Association of America (RIAA), while in 2023, the British Phonographic Industry (BPI) certified the song silver for sales and streaming figures exceeding 200,000 units.